 How to reach Darjeeling

-By Air: The airport nearest to Gangtok is about 70 kilometres away in Bagdogra.
+By Air: The airport nearest to Darjeeling is about 70 kilometres away in Bagdogra.
 You can hire a shared taxi or a private vehicle to Darjeeling from the airport.

 Toy Train: Train leaves New Jalpaiguri at 10 am and reaches Darjeeling via Kurseong at 5.20 pm.